jefftizo/Analysis-of-Student-Performance-in-INSY107-Course/README.md

 **Impact of Attendance on Final Grades**
    * Attendance had a positive correlation with final grades (0.27).
    * Students with higher attendance tended to perform better.

+**Trends in Student Attendance**
+   * Average attendance was 3.87 out of 5.
+   * Some students had zero attendance, which might have impacted their performance.